EastEnders recreates June Brown's scene as a nod to her debut episode - ExBulletin

 Brown, best known for her role as the chain-smoking Dot Cotton, died on April 3 at the age of 95 with her family by her side.

-The actress’ run as an Albert Square stalwart began on July 4, 1985, when she burst into the Walford cafe asking for a glass of water and paracetamol.
+The actresses run as the Albert Square mainstay began on July 4, 1985, when she burst into the Walford cafe asking for a glass of water and paracetamol.

 On Monday’s episode, Cassidy replicated the scene, with her character Sonia Fowler wearing a trench coat and floral dress similar to the one Brown wore in the episode 37 years ago.